hazelcast/hazelcast-python-client/docs/using_python_client_with_hazelcast_imdg.rst

 SQL
 ---

-You can use SQL to query map entries in Hazelcast as well as real-time event streams and data at rest in other data stores.
+You can use SQL to query data in maps, Kafka topics, or a variety of file systems.
+Results can be sent directly to the client or inserted into maps or Kafka topics.
+For streaming queries, you can submit them to a cluster as jobs to run in the background.

 .. warning::